 4. Keep Breathing Even When You are Eating

-Not only is of vital importance your well being, but it is also good for your digestive system.
+Not only is it of vital importance to your well being, but it is also good for your digestive system.
 There are 70 million Americans suffering from digestive diseases that often could be helped by deep breathing.
 I was one of those in my 20’s.

 “When you don’t get enough oxygen, your digestion becomes irregular and your body doesn’t get the vitamins, minerals, amino acids, and other nutrients it needs.
 This is why some of us always feel hungry.
 Our inefficient cells are constantly starved.”
 Says Pam Grout in Jumpstart Your Metabolism: How To Lose Weight By Changing The Way You Breathe